morinted/plover_theory/sounds/the-oh-vowel.md

 ### Briefs

-There are a lot of briefs that use Ns.
-This is not an extensive list.

 | Chord | Translation | Notes |
 | :--- | :--- | :--- |
 | OERBGS | oh{,} | "Oh" with a comma attached.
 RBGS is the comma stroke in traditional StenEd and is often used as a briefing tool in Plover. |